GULibrarySandbox/intro-data-wrangle/content/6-lesson.md

 -----

 Transformations in OpenRefine enable manipulations of data in columns.
-Such types of changes include:
+These include:

 - Splitting data from a single column into multiple columns (e.g., splitting an address into multiple parts) to enable tidy data – one variable per column.